 Cut right back to ground level: Peonies, Leucanthemum, Nepeta (Cat Mint) Delphinium, Hardy Geraniums, Phlox.

-Slightly less hardy perennials such as Penstemons are better left as the top growth provides some winter protection and should be left and not cut back until the spring to give some cover for the plant from the winter weather.
+Slightly less hardy perennials such as Penstemons are best left with the top growth in place.
+It provides some winter protection and should not cut back until the spring to give some cover for the plant from the winter weather.